The 5 Best Dog Treat Balls Australia: Tested & Evaluated 2023

 The raspberry has openings on two sides (which is important for safety) and ample space inside for you to hide the treats.
 The opening on one side is quite large, but the shape of the treat makes the task of getting the treats out extra challenging.

 Another thing we loved about the raspberry is that it’s bright pink in colour which makes it always easy to find.
+I also appreciated that like our number three choice above, it can help clean your dogs teeth as they chew and play.

 This final pick is not really a ball, but it does perform all of the same functions!
 This weirdly shaped rubber toy is not only great for playing fetch, but it’s also perfect for stuffing with treats.